zhol0777/is-this-good/FILMS.md

 - Outemu x Gazzew “Boba” variants (this includes those with PC/clear tops)
 - Kailh x Novelkeys Cream variants
 - “Panda” housings
   - [The proliferation of housings made with the Panda name](https://www.theremingoat.com/blog/the-pandaverse) has kinda diluted the meaning, but thanks to the fact that most of these variants (Purple Pandas, Frost Pandas, Ethereal Pandas, Glorious Pandas) are produced by Tecsee, you can safely assume that the molds provide similarly tight tolerances.
-Pandas are known to have tight housings.
+Pandas are supposedly known to have tight housings.
+- Personal recommendation
+  - I wouldn't put anything thicker than 0.125mm PC films in Gateron (foam films may work, though).
+On JWK I would use foam (Deskeys or YMDK) most of the time.
+0.125mm PC films in Wuque mm.switch housings were a mistake, the top housing legs were too weak to stay on, and some refused to stay assembled.
+Maybe foam would have been better, but I did not have any on me during that time.